tbogdala/cubez/README.md

 * slim down the public interface to the library to only export what's needed
 * introduce a way to set the restitution and friction for contacts
-* finish up the collision tests for existing primitives

 Roadmap